gsihag/immigration-ai-saas/README.md

 - Click on "New codespace" to launch a new Codespace environment.
 - Edit files directly within the Codespace and commit and push your changes once you're done.

+## Environment Variables

+This project uses environment variables for configuration.
+You need to set up your environment variables before running the application:

+1. Copy `.env.example` to `.env`
+2. Update the following required variables in `.env`:
+   - `VITE_SUPABASE_URL`: Your Supabase project URL
+   - `VITE_SUPABASE_ANON_KEY`: Your Supabase anonymous key

+You can find these values in your Supabase project dashboard under Settings > API.

 ## What technologies are used for this project?

 This project is built with: